briossant/BAME-OCR/README.md

 ## Installation & Requirements

 Just clone the master branch for setup.

-The program is written in c and requires the SDL and SDL-image packages.
+The program is written in c and requires the SDL2 and SDL2-image packages.

 The program is only tested on linux with the gcc compiler.

 ## Usage

-For the moment every step of the Sudoku solver is separated.
-Run the application in your preferred terminal using the following command:

-You have a Makefile you can use, with the commands clean and all.
-The Make function on it's own will display the "help" menu on the Terminal for you to know what arguments to use in function of what you wish to do.

-The following arguments are recognised by the make command:
-*
-*
-*
-*
-*
-### Output:

-Outputs for the moment are independent, the outputs vary depending on the function you execute.

-These should be the following outputs:

-*
-*
-*
-*
-*
+Since the project isn't finished, only the sub-program can be used separatly.
+Each of them can be found under ```src/[sub-program name]/```.

+Details on those below.

 ### Image processing